 Students seeking the degree of Doctor of Philosophy must show evidence of related professional and academic experience.

 Core courses.
-Students must complete the fifteen-semester-hour core course sequence in science, technology, engineering, and mathematics education.
+Students must complete the twelve-semester-hour core course sequence in science, technology, engineering, and mathematics education.
 A description of the sequence is available from the graduate program.

 Research methodology.
-Students must complete at least twelve hours of coursework in research methodology.
+Students must complete at least 12 hours of coursework in research methodology.

 Related courses.
 Students are expected to broaden and deepen their Program of Work by taking a variety of related courses consonant with their scholarly interests.
 This coursework must be chosen in consultation with the graduate adviser or faculty mentor.